Trixarian/tazbot/README.md

 `!learn This is a trigger | And this is a response!`
 `!teach Trigger | Line 1 | Line 2 | Oh My`

-It's possible to user nickname substituion by using `#nick` within the response or you can make the bot respond with actions by prefixing the response with a `+` (plus sign).
+It's possible to do user nickname substituion by using `#nick` within the response or you can make the bot respond with actions by prefixing the response with a `+` (plus sign).
 You can also use `#botnick` to represent the bot's nick within responses:
-`!learm How do I have sex? | Stop asking lame questions #nick! | +kicks #nick`
+`!learn How do I have sex? | Stop asking lame questions #nick! | +kicks #nick`
 `!teach Awesomeness | Yes, #botnick is awesome!`

 The `!relearn` or `!reteach` commands can be used to overwrite the current trigger/response pairs with the new ones.